johnamdickson/portfolio-project-2/README.md

 - Accessibility
   - Accessibility of the pages was checked using the lighthouse tool in devtools with a score within the 96 - 100% bracket for all metrics.
    ![Lighthouse Results](/assets/README-files/lighthouse-results.png)<br><br>
-  - The lighter colours Confetti and Powder Blue were checked against the Biscay colour using [contrast checker](https://webaim.org/resources/contrastchecker/).<br><br>
+  - The colour contrasts of Confetti background with a Biscay foreground Biscay background with Powder Blue foreground were checked and passed the applicable tests on Web AIM contrast checker.<br><br>

   <table  width = 100% height = 350px cellspacing="0" cellpadding="0">
   <tr>